Sister Fa was born 1982 in Dakar, Senegal.

 In March 2011 Sister Fa was nominated for the A Matter of ACT Human Rights Award at the Movies That Matter Festival in Den Haag, Netherlands as well as the movie “Sarabah” about her.
 The movie won the Documentary Award.

 With all her heart, Sister Fa stands up for the fight against female genital cutting.
-The wish to sensibilise the population of her home country was the origin of her Education sans Excision (Education without Cutting) tour.
-In 2010, she toured for the second time after 2008 very successful with her band through Senegal for three weeks.
-In cooperation with the NGO Tostan she achieved that the inhabitants of her home village Thionck Essyl now officially abandoned this practice of cutting the young girls.
+The wish to sensitize the population of her home country was the origin of her Education sans Excision (Education without Cutting) project.
+Since 2008 she tours every year very successful with her band through Senegal.
+In cooperation with NGO’s like Tostan, Orchid Project and World Vision she achieved beside many other things, that the inhabitants of her home village Thionck Essyl now officially abandoned this practice of cutting the young girls.

 For her tireless work to better the situation of the woman and girls in her homeland Senegal, Freedom To Create awarded Sister Fa in November 2011 in Cape Town, South Africa with the main prize.